The Best Spots to Slurp Ramen in Portland

-Marukin marked a sea-change in Portland’s ramen scene.
+Marukin marked a sea change in Portland’s ramen scene.
 It wasn’t the first great spot, but it was the first one that came directly over from Tokyo.
 Chef Mayumi Hijikata moved to the city to help oversee the locations and carry out executive chef Masaji Sakai’s vision.
 And what a vision it is: the tonkotsu ramen is the store’s classic, with a rich broth made from pork bone, but it’s the paitan that steals the show here, with its rich, creamy chicken based broth.
 Both are available as “red”, a vividly crimson spicy soup base (perfect if you have a cold).
 Other options include a vegan shoyu and a number of other flavors.
 Besides the vegan option, you can usually find salty pork belly and a perfectly cooked soft egg, as well as bamboo and seaweed, all on top of noodles made fresh each day.
 Marukin has two locations, one on Ankeny next to Nong’s Khao Man Gai, the other in the busy food hall Pine Street Market.
-Both are quick counter service restaurants with $11 bowls.
+Both are quick counter service restaurants with $11 to $12 bowls.

 High-end dining from Japan with Portland’s best vegan ramen